The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Results

 \subsection{Clinical interpretation}

 Across all experiments, the most consistent determinant of performance was the transfer-learning strategy rather than architectural complexity or imbalance correction.
 Both architectures achieved Micro-AUC values in the 0.77--0.79 range under optimal configurations, indicating good overall discrimination of frailty status from gait silhouettes.
 SwinGait demonstrated stronger ordinal agreement, suggesting improved preservation of graded frailty severity.

 From a clinical perspective, reliable identification of frail individuals is particularly important, as this group is at highest risk for adverse outcomes including falls, hospitalization, and functional decline.
 The lower accuracy for prefrailty reflects biological heterogeneity and aligns with the conceptualization of prefrailty as a transitional stage.
 Importantly, most errors occurred between neighboring stages, meaning that individuals were typically misclassified by one level of severity rather than across extremes.
 This behavior preserves clinically meaningful ordering and supports potential use in screening and monitoring scenarios.
-These findings support the feasibility of silhouette-based gait analysis for automated frailty screening.
-Controlled backbone adaptation improves generalization, transformer-based architectures enhance ordinal staging, and class weighting provides limited additional benefit.
-Together, these results demonstrate that gait-based deep learning models capture clinically relevant frailty progression patterns and provide a foundation for scalable, non-contact frailty assessment in aging populations.